 Before 'A Questionable Client' came out, we all knew bare minimum of how Kate met Saiman.

 There were a few words about bodyguard detail, a job that Kate seems to abhor.
 But that was about it.
+A Questionable Client sheds more light on Saiman as an individual, and his lack of moral compass.

 We get to see Kate and Saiman spend some quality time together.